mrossini-ethz/parseq/README.md

 If the rule is called by a superior rule that binds these variables (using `:let`, see above), this rule can use and modify the variables.
 It is an error if a rule using external variables is called when the variables are unbound (i.e. the rule must be called as a subexpression to a rule defining the variables).

+### Packrat parsing
+Packrat parsing can be enabled by using the `(:packrat t)` option.
+See the [wiki page](https://github.com/mrossini-ethz/parseq/wiki/Packrat-Parsing) for more information.

 ## Using context
 Parsing in parseq can be made context aware using two methods.